 - Talk to yourself – The difference between a beginner and a pro is not entirely physical fitness.
 A lot of it has got to do with willpower and perseverance.
 The best way to build strong willpower is to talk to yourself when you are jogging.
 Keep motivating yourself by counting the steps and thinking about the benefits you will reap and the adrenaline rush you will get by covering your target distance.
 Every time you feel like giving up, talk yourself to jog 10 steps more.
 This way, you will be able to jog long distances.

 - Look for landmarks – Looking for landmarks is another strategy to help you jog longer.
-Look for a tree, a milestone, calories you burn, or a building so that you can decide when to take rest or walk instead of running.
+Look for a tree, a milestone, calories you burn, or a building so that you can decide when to take a rest or walk instead of running.
 After 10 seconds, start jogging again.

 - Time your steps – Timing your steps is an effective way to improve your jog.
-Set your goal to jog for 30 steps before taking rest.
+Set your goal to jog for 30 steps before taking a rest.
 Increase this number as you start becoming more comfortable with jogging every day.